Dev1an/eID-Reader/README.md

 # eID-Reader
 A macOS application to view information from Belgian electronic ID cards also known as (beID or belgian eID) without the need to install additional drivers or java software.

-This application uses Apple's standard `CryptoTokenKit` framework and is written completely in Swift 3.
+This application uses Apple's standard `CryptoTokenKit` framework to communicate with the smartcard reader and is written completely in Swift 3.

 ## Download